-- All patients' medications are managed safely and efficiently. - Patients understand their medication, what to take and when to take at time of discharge. - Safe & appropriate practices are adhered to, for the introduction of new medications, medicines reconciliation, the prescribing, dispensing, administration, review, storage, and disposal of medications. - Every health professional recognises their responsibility to act to prevent a potential medicine error occurring. - All staff has access to up-to-date relevant medication information.
+- All patients' medications are managed safely and efficiently. - Patients understand their medication, what to take and when to take these, from the time of discharge. - Safe & appropriate practices are adhered to, for the introduction of new medications, medicines reconciliation, the prescribing, dispensing, administration, review, storage, and disposal of medications. - Every health professional recognises their responsibility in mitigating medication errors - All staff has access to up-to-date relevant medication information.